Howard1020/HLS_LAB-D_AAT/README.md

     $ xbutil reset --device

 ## Using devtoolset-9 bash to avoid compilation problems
-before you run build & run, Enter the following command.
+If you use workstation, enter the following command, before running build & run shell.

     $ scl enable devtoolset-9 bash